Footnotes:

 62Hempel, [1945]

-63Duhem, [1954] p 187, available at
+63Duhem, [1954] p 187,

 http://plato.stanford.edu/entries/scientific-underdetermination/